Céline Tran: Post-pornography career

 Also in 2017, she made her debut in an action feature film by playing the main villainess in the Cambodian film Jailbreak.Jailbreak busts out as satisfying Khmer action film, Khmer Times, 1 February 2017 Screen Anarchy reviewed her performance positively, commenting that she "displayed tremendous ability to handle the choreography and swordplay" and praising her fight scene with the film's female protagonist, Tharoth Sam.

-In 2018, her autobiography, titled Ne dis pas que tu aimes ça (Don't say you like it) was released in France.Céline Tran, ex-Katsuni : "Il est plus décent de dire 'J'ai fait du X mais j'ai souffert' que 'J'en ai tiré du plaisir'", LCI, 13 March 2018 At the same time, she started working as a publisher for Glénat Editions.
+In 2018, her autobiography, titled Ne dis pas que tu aimes ça (Don't say you like it) was released in France.
+At the same time, she started working as a publisher for Glénat Editions.

 In 2022, she is announced in the credits of the series The Witcher: Blood Origin as the stunt double of the actress Michelle Yeoh.